Kardashev scale: First publication (1964)

+Kardashev first outlined his scale in a paper presented at the 1964 conference that communicated findings on BS-29-76, the Byurakan Conference in the Armenian SSR, which reviewed the Soviet radio astronomy space listening program.
+The paper was titled "Передача информации внеземными цивилизациями" or Transmission of Information by Extraterrestrial Civilizations.

-Kardashev presented for the first time a classification of civilizations according to the level of the rate of their energy consumption, or ability to harness power, in an article entitled Transmission of Information by Extraterrestrial Civilizations, published in 1964 first in Russian in the March–April issue of the Astronomicheskii Zhurnal, then in English in the September–October 1964 issue of the Soviet Astronomical Journal.
-In this article, the scientist presents a calculation of the evolution of the power needs of humanity.
-Assuming that overall human power use will continue to increase, he calculated that the rate of energy consumption will cross specific mileposts.
+The paper was published in 1964 first in Russian in the March–April issue of the Astronomicheskii Zhurnal, then in English in the September–October 1964 issue of the Soviet Astronomical Journal.
+In it, the scientist presents a calculation of the evolution of the power needs of humanity.
+Assuming that overall human power use will continue to increase, he calculates that the rate of energy consumption will cross specific mileposts.
 Kardashev proposed a typology of technological civilizations based on the evolutive attainment of the three power harnessing mileposts he described.

-A civilization known as "Type I" has achieved a technological level close to the one attained on Earth at the time Kardashev's article was submitted (December 1963), with a rate of energy consumption evaluated at about 4 x 10^{12} watts (W).
-A civilization known as "Type II" would surpass the first by fourteen orders of magnitude, matching the entire power emitted by the Sun in about 3,200 years, i.e, Earth's home star's "output" at that time, predicted at 4 × 10^{26} W. Finally, a civilization known as "Type III" reaches the milepost set in 5,800 years when humanity's rate of energy consumption is predicted by the author to match the power emitted by the approximated 10^{11} stars in the Milky Way galaxy, which involves harnessing power of up to an estimated 4 x 10^{37} W.
+A civilization known as "Type I" has achieved a technological level close to the one attained on Earth at the time Kardashev's article was submitted (December 1963), with a rate of energy consumption evaluated at about 4e12 watts (W).
+A civilization known as "Type II" would surpass the first by fourteen orders of magnitude, matching the entire power emitted by the Sun in about 3200 years, i.e., Earth's home star's "output" at that time, predicted at 4e26 W. Finally, a civilization known as "Type III" reaches the milepost set in 5800 years when humanity's rate of energy consumption is predicted by the author to match the power emitted by the approximated ×10^11 stars in the Milky Way galaxy, which involves harnessing power of up to an estimated 4e37 W.

-Assuming the development of radio, Kardashev predicted that in the following two decades (i.e. in the 1980s) it would be possible to build antennas of 100,000 m^{2} capable of detecting Type II and III civilizations.
+Assuming the development of radio, Kardashev predicted that in the following two decades (i.e. in the 1980s) it would be possible to build antennas of 100000 m2 capable of detecting Type II and III civilizations.
 A Type I civilization like that of Earth would be able to receive the extraordinary energetic emissions of the other types of civilizations, which would supposedly be able to emit continuously.

 Kardashev then examined the characteristics of a transmission from an artificial source.
 He mentioned the two cosmic radio sources discovered in 1963 by the California Institute of Technology, CTA-21 and CTA-102 in particular, which would have characteristics close to those of a presumed artificial source.
 The most suitable region of the galaxy for observing Type II and III civilizations would then be the Galactic Center, due to the high density of the stellar population it harbors.
 He then recommended that the search programs for such artificial sources should focus on other nearby galaxies, such as the Andromeda Galaxy, the Magellanic Clouds, M87, or Centaurus A. Kardashev concluded his paper by noting that the possible discovery of even the simplest organisms on Mars would increase the likelihood that Type II civilizations exist in the galaxy.